Home » How to Dehydrate Sourdough Starter and Reactivate it

 You can also just store it in broken up pieces.

-Place in a glass jar or a small ziplock bag.
+Place the dried starter chips in a glass jar or a small ziplock bag.

 Store in the fridge or a cool pantry.